halfzebra/effekt/README.md

 ## Motivation

-This library is created for those, who find the existing solutions too heavy or too cluttered with unnecessary abstractions.
+This library is created for those, who find the existing solutions for I/O in Redux ecosystem are too heavy or too cluttered with unnecessary abstractions.

 It leverages the core JavaScript Data Structures and starndard language features and tailored to be used with [TypeScript](#typescript)(but it's not a hard requirement).